andersmurphy/andersmurphy-blog/resources/posts/2019-06-01-clojure-intro-to-tap-and-accessing-private-vars.md

 var: user/private-var is not public
 ```

-Even though these private vars are not intended to be accessed we can work around this by using `#'` to refer directly to the var.
-We can then dereference it to access its value.
+Even though these private vars are not intended to be accessed, we can work around this by using `#'` to refer directly to the var.
+We can then de-reference it to access its value.

 ```clojure
 #'user/private-var